-Authorities say a Montana man tried to bring four loaded, semi-automatic handguns past a security checkpoint at Sacramento International Airport and was being held without bail Friday.
+Authorities say a Montana man tried to bring four loaded, semi-automatic guns/">handguns past a security checkpoint at Sacramento International Airport and was being held without bail Friday.

 Harold Waller, 45, was arrested Thursday afternoon after Transportation Security Administration officials found a gun in one of his carry-on bags, said Sacramento County Sheriff's Deputy Jason Ramos.